Athens Placed The Greatest Emphasis On Democracy—Here's Why It Still Matters Today

 The Balance of Power

 Because the fleet was manned by ordinary men—often the same men who would later argue on the Pnyx—the line between military service and civic participation blurred.
-Still, a sailor who helped secure a grain shipment from Egypt could, the next day, stand up and demand that the money saved by that shipment be spent on a new theater rather than a new wall.
+Plus, a sailor who helped secure a grain shipment from Egypt could, the next day, stand up and demand that the money saved by that shipment be spent on a new theater rather than a new wall.
 In this way, the economics of war became the economics of democracy: the more successful the navy, the more resources were available for the public debates that defined Athenian life.

 The Cost of Inclusion